Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 Mark Elliot Zuckerberg - Facebook, Inc.

 Yeah, I can take that one.
 There are a number of differences.
-I think a lot of this comes down to the graphs in the (25:42) community that you have in the different places.
+I think a lot of this comes down to the graphs in the community that you have in the different places.
 Instagram is a follow model, right, so it's – they're not all bidirectional friendships.
 A larger portion of the content is public content.
 More of the content is visual, right.
 Facebook has a mix of text and news and links and visual content like photos and videos.
 And Instagram creates a pure experience that's focused on photos and videos.
-So all those good and subtle decisions that Kevin has made over the years add up to creating a different kind of community that what we're finding and that's great is that it's really complementary to what people are doing on Facebook.
+So all those good and subtle decisions that Kevin has made over the years add up to creating a different kind of community that what we're finding and that's great, is that it's really complementary to what people are doing on Facebook.

 And some of what we found is that as we encourage people to use both Facebook and Instagram, engagement on both can increase.
 So that is great.
 And that I think speaks to how you can build these different kinds of communities with different connections in a way that really is creating new value in people's lives.